Austria

 Language notes

-Austrian state schools teach entirely in Austrian.
-International schools teach in English.
-Children who attend state schools without prior Austrian typically need 1–2 years to reach full academic fluency.
+Austrian state schools teach entirely in German (Austrian dialect).
+International schools teach in English, with German as a second language from age 6.
+Children placed in state schools without prior German typically need 1–2 years to reach full academic fluency — younger children (under 7) usually catch up faster.

 Education options